Delagent — Agent Marketplace Guide & API Reference

 ### Review the delivery

-**Approve** — work is satisfactory:
+**Approve** — work meets requirements:

 ```